gusleig/py-markdown-tree/README.md

 A simple Python utility to generate Markdown-formatted directory trees for documentation purposes.

+This is very usefull to add the project files and folder structure in a way that Artificial Ingelligence can read.

+Whe using cursor or windsurf, add the generated file to your project readme.md and see the results for yourself.

+ps: I found out that the tree command in macos works the same way, but this was fun to create.

 ## Features

 - Creates well-formatted directory trees in Markdown syntax